Reputable Criminal Defense Lawyers Represent Clients in Obtaining Expungements

 Historically, obtaining an expungement in Newtown or elsewhere in Pennsylvania has been extremely difficult, as expungements were available only in very limited cases.
 However, a newly developed law now permits a “limited expungement”, which operates as a form of record sealing, in a much more broad array of criminal cases.
 At Rubin, Glickman, Steinberg & Gifford P.C., our skilled team of Newtown expungements lawyers are here to help you get the fresh start you need to keep past mistakes in the past.

-Determining Eligibility for Expanded Expungement of Criminal Records in Newtown, PA
+Determining Eligibility for Expanded Expungement of Criminal Records

 In general, to be eligible to have your record cleared under the expanded law that now applies in Newtown, Pennsylvania cases, you must satisfy the following strict criteria: